Catholic Drug and Alcohol Rehab Centers

 - Do you have mixed-gender program preferences?

-- Do you prefer luxury facilities?
+- Do you prefer high-end accommodations like those of a luxury rehab facility?

 - What level of treatment do you need?
 (E.g., someone who uses substances to cope with anxiety may benefit from a program that also focuses on dual diagnosis or mental health).